Alshon Jeffery: 2020 season

 On July 28, 2020, the Eagles placed Jeffery on the active/physically unable to perform list to begin training camp.
 He was activated on September 5, 2020.
 He made his season debut against the New York Giants in week 10.
 He was targeted once with no catches.
 He made his first reception in week 12 from Jalen Hurts against the Seattle Seahawks.
-He had his first touchdown of the season against the New Orleans Saints in Week 14.
+He had his only touchdown of the season against the New Orleans Saints in Week 14.
+He played in seven games in the 2020 season.
+He finished with six receptions for 115 yards and one touchdown.

 Jeffery was released by the Eagles on March 17, 2021.